 Electronic filing.
-These statements may be furnished electronically using the procedures described in part H of the 2004 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+These statements may be furnished electronically using the procedures described in part F of the 2011 General Instructions for Certain Information Returns.

 Reporting to the IRS.
-If an RMD is required, check box 11 (see page R-13).
-For example, box 11 is checked on the 2004 Form 5498 for a 2005 RMD.
+If an RMD is required, check box 11.
+See page 18.
+For example, box 11 is checked on the Form 5498 for a 2012 RMD.
 You are not required to report to the IRS the amount or the date by which the distribution must be made.
+However, see the Caution on page 18 for using boxes 12a and 12b for reporting RMDs to participants.